Energy efficiency: adding architectural value to prefab solutions

 Practical or beautiful?
 The question doesn’t seem to be relevant when it comes to retrofitting buildings for energy efficiency.
 Prefabricated solutions are considered to be both efficient and aesthetically pleasing.

 However, architects don’t usually agree: to begin with, they feel prefabrication limits their creativity.
-But there are other issues as well, according to Veronika Schröpfer, Project Officer of the Architects’ Council of Europe (ACE): “There are ten houses and they all look the same, but the ten occupants won’t have the same needs.
-This is also a problem in terms of awareness raising in the occupant and the investor, because if you look at the market, architecture houses are sold and rented much more easily.”
+But there are other issues as well, according to Veronika Schröpfer, Project Officer of the Architects’ Council of Europe (ACE): “There are ten houses and they all look the same, but they might not be built exactly the same and the ten occupants won’t have the same needs.
+When speaking about the architectural value, this concerns awareness raising in the occupant and the investor, because if you look at the market, architecture houses are sold and rented much more easily.
+So why would you not involve an architect in your retrofit?”

 However, Chiara Dipasquale, from the BuildHeat project, defends the prefab solution.
 She insists that prefabrication does not mean standardisation: “It’s just about getting the problems and the solutions off the construction site and providing a simple installation solution, even if this should be adapted to specific cases.